akeneo/onboarder-helpcenter/content/md/supplier-onboarder/handle-category.md

 In Akeneo Onboarder, a product can only be defined by one family and its specific set of attributes.
 A family **defines the structure of products**.

 :::info
-The [attributes](./onboarder/articles/update-products.html#the-attribute-panel) are the different information that you'll have to provide.
+The [attributes](./onboarder/articles/update-products.html#the-attribute-panel) are the different pieces of information that you'll have to provide.
 :::

 ## Definition of a category
-In Akeneo Onboarder, you can create a tree of categories to help you to sort your products and find them.
-The categories are used to **classify a product**.
+In Akeneo Onboarder, you can create a category tree to help you to sort your products and find them.
+The categories are how you **classify a product**.
 A category is always part of a category tree (or *classification tree*).

 As an Onboarder user, you can only have **one category tree** in Akeneo with an **unlimited number of levels** (categories, subcategories, sub-subcategories).